-Peacocks are male Peafowls, a type of pheasants that include the female peahen.
-No matter the species of the peacocks, these colourful creature birds boast impressively sized and patterned feathers that they fan out for display purposes.
+peacocks are male Peafowls, a type of pheasant that includes the female peahen.
+No matter the species of the peacocks, these colorful creature birds boast impressively sized and patterned feathers that they fan out for display purposes.
 It is an act of vanity, and the reason Why Peacock Spread Their Feathers is to attract a mate.
 This display of feathers is part of the courtship ritual.

 Facts On Peacock

-We have seen peacocks in nearby farms, parks and in zoos.
-The blue-green coloured feather is the main attraction of the peacocks.
-Peacocks is native to the Asian mainland, though their remarkable beauty has led them to all corners of the world.
-Given below, are some of the facts on Peacock.
+We have seen peacocks on nearby farms, in parks, and in zoos.
+The blue-green-colored feather is the main attraction of the peacocks.
+Peacocks are native to the Asian mainland, though their remarkable beauty has led them to all corners of the world.
+Given below, are some of the facts on peacocks.

-- Only male have those long, beautiful feathers.
+- Only males have those long, beautiful feathers.

 - Peacocks take almost three years to grow their tail feathers.

 - The dramatic plumage is to attract the Peahen.

 - The Crests on the head of the peacocks are actually important sensors.